nicitaacom/29_ai-companion/app/api/dev_readme.md

 1. Check is user authenticated
 2. Check is all required fields passed to this API route
 3. Insert new companion in 'companion' table

+### Usage for stripe route

+I use this route to show info about current info subscription if user already have subscription Also If user haven't active subscription - I redirect user to checkout page where user may pay 9$ for subscription

+### Usage for webhook

+I use this webhook to insert or update data based on webhook `event.type` If user subscribe first time I insert user subscription in database If user subscribe not first time I update user subscription in database